Content Warning – Nudity

 ‘Just a sec.’

-Cade throws him the sac of clothes and turns towards a woman who has tripped up to their car on high heels.
-She runs a finger along the hood and licks her lips, glancing up at Cade under lowered lashes, ‘Nice car…’
+Cade throws him the sac of clothes and turns towards the motel hooker who has tripped up to their car on high heels.
+She runs a finger along the hood and licks her lips, glancing up at Cade under lowered lashes.

-Derek nods towards the door, ‘Outside.
-He had some… Err… business to take care of…’ He continues talking to his dad…
+Derek nods towards the door.
+‘Outside.
+He had some… Err… business to take care of.’
+He continues talking in a low voice to his dad.

-She winces when she sees the motel hooker sneak up to Cade and whisper something in his ear…
+She winces when she sees how the motel hooker sneaks up to Cade, whispering something in his ear.

-But Cade recoils from the woman’s touch, holding her at arm’s length, saying something Jen can’t make out.
+Cade recoils from the woman’s touch, holding her at arm’s length and saying something Jen can’t make out.

-He leans towards the driver, giving him the address, adding ‘I wouldn’t mind some music…’
+He bends towards the driver and gives him the address, adding, ‘I wouldn’t mind some music.’